floreswyne/hexalab-api/README.md

 mvn spring-boot:run
 ```

-Or you can use the Boot Dashboard of the IDE Spring Tool Suite or Eclipse.
+Or you can use Boot Dashboard from Eclipse IDE or Spring Tool Suite.

 ## About documentation

 The application does not have written documentation, but it has a Postman collection import file that has all the application's endpoints and has a folder with a standard endpoint flow to test the application initially without too many problems.